-We give all of our patients a drawing or handout with our Leaner Living dietary pyramid which encourages increased vegetables (including legumes), lean sources of protein, fruit (but never juice!), a variety of natural fats from WHOLE (avoid adding pure fat, maybe with the exception of some olive oil) sources with proven metabolic health benefits (fish, nuts, olives/avocados, some dairy fat, and even some from dark cocoa and coconut), and roots/tubers or some truly whole grains (like oatmeal and other high fiber sources) depending on the patient’s glucose tolerance.
-Often the number one step for many patients is to simply cut out soda, which can be replaced by diet versions initially.
+We give all of our patients a description, drawing or handout with our Leaner Living dietary pyramid which encourages increased vegetables (including legumes), lean sources of protein, fruit (but never juice!), a variety of natural fats from WHOLE (avoid adding pure fat, maybe with the exception of some olive oil) sources with proven metabolic health benefits (fish, nuts, olives/avocados, some dairy fat, and even some from dark cocoa and coconut), and roots/tubers or some truly whole grains (like oatmeal and other high fiber sources) depending on the patient’s glucose tolerance.
+Often the number one step for many patients is to simply cut out sugary soda/juice, which can be replaced by diet versions initially.
 You must also allow yourself treats, otherwise going on a “diet” can be too restrictive and will back-fire.
-We don’t focus on caloric load initially, as exchanging empty calorie foods for higher fiber or nutrient dense foods will automatically improve energy balance likely helping with fat loss and can be more specifically addressed on a personalized basis.
-Overall our dietary recommendations were developed from all the evidence for benefits of plant-based diets, low carb or low glycemic-load diets, and especially Mediterranean-style diets.
+We don’t focus on caloric load initially, as exchanging empty calorie processed foods for higher fiber or nutrient-dense whole foods will automatically improve energy balance likely helping with fat loss and can be more specifically addressed on a personalized basis.

 We always suggest personalizing dietary therapy to fit an individual’s lifestyle preferences though adjusting toward a “pesco-mediterranean” pattern is our preferred goal.
 A recently published proposal articulates similar interpretation of the data in suggesting that dietary pattern with the inclusion of some “time-restricted feeding.”